Brian Esposito: Pittsburgh Pirates

 Esposito spent as pilot of the Pirates' Low–A farm team, the West Virginia Black Bears.
 He previously managed the Pirates Single–A affiliate, the West Virginia Power of the South Atlantic League.
 In 2014, he served as the last manager in the franchise history of the Jamestown Jammers.

 At the end of the 2021 baseball season, his contract was not renewed by the Pirates organization.
 In seven seasons as a minor league manager with the Pirates, he posted a 433-401 record.

 San Diego Padres

 In December 2021 it was announced that Esposito had joined the San Diego Padres organization.

 On December 6, 2024, the Padres announced Esposito as their new bench coach.
+He did not return following the 2025 season.